thatrobotguy/ABB_IRB_1600_Setup/README.md

           RX bytes:17042440 (17.0 MB)  TX bytes:2453717 (2.4 MB)

 ```
-Given this output, I would type this:
+Given this output, I would type this to scan the local network for connected devices:
 ```
 sudo arp-scan --interface=enp7s0f1 --localnet
 ```
 If this errors out, you probably need to either install `arp-scan` or check your spelling.
 I should also mention that the address you choose _must_ be in the range of `192.168.1xx.2` to `92.168.1xx.255`.
-Now that you have figured out what IP addresses are currently is use, decide what IP address you would like to use.
+Now that you have figured out what IP addresses are currently is use, decide what IP address you would like to use on your laptop.

 You first need to click on the internet symbol in the upper right hand corner (furthest left icon):

 ![Image of Ubuntuwifi](https://github.com/thatrobotguy/WPI_ABB_IRB_1600_Setup/blob/master/upperrightcorner.png)